visualn/visualn-drupal/README.txt

 VisualN Style
-Config entity that attaches plugins to fields and views.
+Config entity that attaches drawer plugins to fields and views.

 There are four types of components: Drawer, Mapper, Adapter and Manager.
 Drawer can be considered the central place where visualization drawing occurs.
 Each component generally consists of two files - a drupal plugin of a certain type and a js file.
 If needed, css files and other media may be included.